giovcandido/sedona/README.md

 Sedona is cli tool that makes it easy to download YouTube videos and playlists and have them converted to mp3 format with 256kbps.
 You can use it with a video or playlist URL or you can create a text file with as many URLs as you want and have Sedona process it.

+In case you're wondering, Sedona also works with __YouTube Music__.

 Our tool is the best YouTube to MP3 Converter.
 You get free and unlimited downloads with high quality audio.
 Not only you can use it as much as you want, but you can also use it wherever you want: Sedona is cross-plataform and supports Windows, Mac and Linux!

 It's been made with Python 3.8 and tested on Linux and Windows 10.